hamler-lang/docs/guides/DataTypesMapping.md

 ## Maps Mapping

-The syntax of **Maps** in Hamler is same to Erlang.
+The syntax of **Maps** in Hamler is the same as Erlang.
 The differences are listed below:

 - The keys of a Map should have the same type in Hamler;
 - The values of a Map should have the same type in Hamler;
 - The syntax `#{k := v}` is only used for map pattern matching.

 **Maps** in Hamler:

 ```hamler
 -- New map, values and keys must have the same type.
 m = #{:foo => "foo", :bar => "bar"}